xapax/security/list_of_common_ports.md

 Now you have a flow of random data, some of it might be of interest to you.

+### Certificate

+Read the certificate.
+- Does it include names that might be useful?
+- Correct vhost

 ## Port 587 - Submission